Overview

 ---|---|---|---|---|

-Regulatory instruments to promote a cleaner transport system | The aim of the measure is to encourage changes in the transport system that will reduce environmental pollution and achieve a more sustainable transport system.
-This measure includes the application of regulatory instruments such as regulations, standards and taxes that will encourage the use of low-emission vehicles and increase the use of public transport, pedestrian and bicycle paths. | Energy savings, reduction of CO2 emissions, reduction of pollutant emissions, acceleration of the development of the market for alternative energy products, increase of the share of RES in final energy consumption in transport and increase of the share of vehicles powered by alternative energy sources in road transport. | Link | |
+Regulatory instruments to promote a cleaner transport system | Yes | The measure aims to encourage changes in the transport system to reduce environmental pollution and achieve a more sustainable transport system.
+This measure includes the application of regulatory instruments such as regulations, standards and taxes that will encourage the use of low-emission vehicles and increase the use of public transport and pedestrian and bicycle paths.
+The measure results in energy savings, reduction of CO2 emissions, reduction of pollutant emissions, acceleration of the development of the market for alternative energy products, increase of the share of RES in final energy consumption in transport and increase of the share of vehicles powered by alternative energy sources in road transport. | Link | |

-Improving the public transport system and promoting sustainable integrated transport | The aim of the measure is to promote the sustainable development of urban transport systems through the optimization of freight transport logistics and intelligent management of public parking areas, the introduction of platforms for integrated passenger transport, the introduction of car-sharing systems in cities, the introduction of low-emission zones in cities, the introduction of public urban bicycle systems and the construction of associated cycling infrastructure, intelligent traffic management (upgrading, adaptation and replacement of obsolete signalling devices and equipment, the installation of advanced traffic equipment and intelligent traffic lights equipped with an autonomous system of power from renewable sources, the construction and equipping of central operational centres for supervision and management of intersections with set traffic lights). | Fully functional commercial service of the autonomous driving system, a minimum of 70 buses powered by alternative fuels, at least 30 modern trams.
-Save energy, reduce CO2e emissions and reducing pollutant emissions. | Link | |
+Improving the public transport system and promoting sustainable integrated transport | Yes | The measure aims to promote the sustainable development of urban transport systems through the optimisation of freight transport logistics and intelligent management of public parking areas, the introduction of platforms for integrated passenger transport, the introduction of car-sharing systems in cities, the introduction of low-emission zones in cities, the introduction of public urban bicycle systems and the construction of associated cycling infrastructure, intelligent traffic management (upgrading, adaptation and replacement of obsolete signalling devices and equipment, the installation of advanced traffic equipment and smart traffic lights equipped with an autonomous system of power from renewable sources, the construction and equipping of central operational centres for supervision and management of intersections with set traffic lights). | Estimated savings in 2030: 0.74 PJ; estimated CO2 emission reductions in 2030: 362 ktCO2e; cumulative energy savings in 2021-2030 2.76 PJ; cumulative reduction of CO2e emissions in the period 2021- 2030 of 1533 ktCO2e. | Link |

-Encouraging the development of energy-efficient maritime transport and inland navigation | The measure involves encouraging the construction of an onshore electricity supply system for seagoing ships and inland waterway vessels | The indicative target for the period to 2030 is 80 MVA of installed OPS power, and the installed infrastructure in 7 seaports and 4 inland waterway ports. | Link | |
+Development of energy-efficient maritime transport and inland navigation | Yes | The measure encourages the construction of an onshore electricity supply system for seagoing ships and inland waterway vessels. | 80 MVA of installed OPS power by 2030 in 7 seaports and 4 inland waterway ports. | Link |

-Encouraging the development of energy-efficient rail transport | This measure establishes the objective of constructing an appropriate number of stations for the supply of electricity or hydrogen from electric trains with a battery storage system and from hydrogen-powered trains on sections of the basic and comprehensive TEN-T network whose electrification is not possible for technical or cost reasons. | The indicative target for 2030 is 6 operational sites with a high-power battery charging port. | Link | |
+Development of energy-efficient rail transport | Yes | This measure establishes the aim of constructing an appropriate number of stations for the supply of electricity or hydrogen from electric trains with a battery storage system and from hydrogen-powered trains on sections of the basic and comprehensive TEN-T network whose electrification is not possible for technical or cost reasons.
+This measure will improve the economic and financial sustainability of the public railway infrastructure and reduce the negative impact of the railway system (traffic) on the environment.
+It will improve the conditions for intermodal freight and integrated urban transport and enhancing the safety of the railway system. | 6 operational locations with a high-power connection for charging batteries by 2030. | Link |

-Encouraging the development of energy-efficient air transport | In order to reduce greenhouse gas and pollutant emissions, the electricity supply should replace the consumption of liquid fuel in airports.
-In this respect, it is necessary to build infrastructure for the electricity supply of stationary aircraft and infrastructure for the supply of preconditioned air (fixed or mobile systems that enable the external supply of conditioned air for cooling, ventilation or heating of stationary aircraft cabins). | Indicative target for 2030 - infrastructure available at 7 airports (total of 40 GPU systems and total of 50 PCA systems). | Link | |
+Development of energy-efficient air transport | Yes | All aircraft in the commercial transport function should be able to use the external electricity supply while parked at exits or positions away from terminals at TEN-T airports.
+In this respect, it is necessary to build infrastructure for the electricity supply of stationary aircraft and infrastructure for the supply of preconditioned air (fixed or mobile systems that enable the external supply of conditioned air for cooling, ventilation or heating of stationary aircraft cabins). | Infrastructure available at 7 airports by 2030 (total of 40 GPU systems and a total of 50 PCA systems). | Link |

-Developing a low-carbon fuel market | Increasing the share of RES in transport by 2030 through the development of the market for low-carbon fuels and achieving the planned share of fuels produced from renewable energy sources in final energy consumption in transport.
-The implementation of the measure is based on amendments to the relevant laws and bylaws based on the Renewable Energy Directive. | Meeting the preconditions for supplying the market with low-carbon fuels, meeting the set targets for the share of renewable energy sources in the transport sector. | Link |
+Developing a low-carbon fuel market | Yes | Increasing the share of RES in transport by 2030 through developing the market for low-carbon fuels and achieving the planned share of fuels produced from renewable energy sources in final energy consumption in transport.
+The measure's implementation is based on amendments to the relevant laws and by-laws based on the Renewable Energy Directive.
+This measure aims at meeting the preconditions for supplying the market with low-carbon fuels, meeting the set targets for the share of renewable energy sources in the transport sector, fulfilling the set goals regarding the share of sustainable aviation fuels. | From 2025, each year a minimum share of SAFs of 2% and from 2030, minimum share of SAFs of 6%. | Link |

 Industry

-Final energy consumption in industry decreased by 10% (0.5% per year) between 2000 and 2021.
-In 2021, two thirds of the energy consumption was concentrated in four branches: non-metallic minerals (32% of total final energy consumption in industry), food, beverage and tobacco (15%), chemicals (11%) and construction (10%).
+Final energy consumption in industry decreased by 15% (0.7% per year) between 2000 and 2022.
+In 2022, energy consumption was distributed by industrial branches follows: non-metallic minerals (32% of total final energy consumption in industry), chemicals (5%), paper, pulp and printing industry (6%) and other branches of industry (56%).

 Figure 11: Final energy consumption of industry by branch

-Figure 12: Unit consumption of energy‐intensive products (toe/t)
+Figure 12: Unit consumption of cement (toe/t)

 Figure 13: Main drivers of the energy consumption variation in industry